DevExpress-Examples/winforms-html-css-ui-dxhtmlmessenger/README.md

 - Data Grid's [TileView](https://docs.devexpress.com/WindowsForms/114728/controls-and-libraries/data-grid/views/tile-view) — Allows you to render its tiles from a specific template in HTML format, and apply CSS styles to tile elements.
 - Data Grid's [ItemsView](https://docs.devexpress.com/WindowsForms/DevExpress.XtraGrid.Views.Items.ItemsView) — Presents records from a data source as an item list.
 Each list item is rendered using an HTML-CSS template.

-The app demonstrates the [HtmlContentPopup](https://docs.devexpress.com/WindowsForms/DevExpress.XtraEditors.HtmlContentPopup) component used to show specific information in popup windows (information about users, and popup menus).
+The app demonstrates the [HtmlContentPopup](https://docs.devexpress.com/WindowsForms/DevExpress.XtraEditors.HtmlContentPopup) component used to show specific information in popup windows (information about users and popup menus).
 This component also renders a UI from an HTML-CSS template.
 It can also show data from a bound data context (a business object or data source item).

 ![popup-window](./Docs/Images/dxhtmlmessenger-popup-s.png)